Looking for tax deductions?

 Odds of being audited:

-For 2014 as has been the case starting with 2011, taxpayers with any financial account maintained by a foreign financial institution or any securities issued by someone that is not a U.S. person may be required to file IRS Form 8938 along with their regular income tax forms.
-Taxpayers are subject to a $10,000 late filing penalty and the burden of compliance for some European institutions is too expensive and will result in closing accounts held by U.S. citizens. – derived from IRS announcements, January 2012
+As has been the case starting with 2011, taxpayers with any financial account maintained by a foreign financial institution or any securities issued by someone that is not a U.S. person may be required to file IRS Form 8938 along with their regular income tax forms.
+Taxpayers are subject to a $10,000 late filing penalty and the burden of compliance for some European institutions is too expensive and has resulted in closing accounts held by U.S. citizens.

 Help is out there for those qualifying taxpayers whom are active enough to file with the IRS as a TraderStatus™Taxpayer.
 Under Trader Status an electing daytrader may deduct all of his ordinary and necessary expenses.
-And for taxpayers filing under Trader Status they do not itemize those expenses on Schedule A (but yes, they may even take the “standard deduction” in addition to all their “trader status” expense deductions).
+Taxpayers filing with Trader Status do not itemize those expenses on Schedule A (but yes, they may itemize other expenses and may even take the “standard deduction” in addition to all of their “trader status” expense deductions).
 Since a trader does not “itemize” daytrading expenses these are not subject to the 2% limitation, the 3% limitation, or many of several other restrictions the IRS places on the average investor!